varnishcache/varnish-cache/doc/sphinx/phk/firstdesign.rst

 	can be used by making a 1-file filesystem on them.

 	More complex storage methods are object per file and object in database models.
-They are relatively trival and well understood.
+They are relatively trivial and well understood.
 May offer persistence.

 	Read-Only storage methods may make sense for getting hold